JamesMoore-Square-800x800-NEWheadshot-23

 “To those developers that have failed to sign… we are coming for you”

-Following the contract deadline passing, Secretary of State for Levelling Up, Housing and Communities, Michael Gove, said:
+Following the contract deadline passing back in March 2023, Secretary of State for Levelling Up, Housing and Communities, Michael Gove, issued a warning:

 “I have been clear all along – those that are responsible for this crisis must pay.
 So, I am grateful to those developers who have done the right thing today by signing this legally binding contract.